Glogover/pands-weekly-tasks/README.md

 Code is organized by week, and each task typically includes:

 - A Python script
-- A description of the problem
+- A description of the script/program
 - Comments and explanations

 ---